minio/minio/README.md

     ```sh
     minio server {PATH_TO_DIRECTORY_SHARDS}
     ```
-    3. Create a bucket the same name as the <u>config</u> file in [Matricial-sharding](https://github.com/MantleTechnologies/Matricial-sharding)
+    3. Create a bucket the same name as the `config` file in [Matricial-sharding](https://github.com/MantleTechnologies/Matricial-sharding)
     4. Go to the clone : `cd {PATH}/minio`
     5. The ports can be anything, if you are in a different network interface than the MinIO server:
     ```sh